Architecture

 └── *.erb # ERB templates

-Most visitor methods delegate to ERB templates for code generation.
-Each template receives the current cursor and any visitor state as local variables, and outputs a string of generated code.
+Most generator methods delegate to ERB templates for code generation.
+Each template receives the current cursor and any generator state as local variables, and outputs a string of generated code.

-For example, the Rice visitor's cxx_method.erb template generates a define_method call:
+For example, the Rice generator's cxx_method.erb template generates a define_method call:

 Key Classes